Pud-of-Mud/Shibu-Bot/README.md

-# Discord Rename Bot
+# Shibu!
+Bot
-A Discord bot that is for renaming users within a discord server.
+A Discord bot that is for whatever the Shibu decides within a discord server.

 ## Getting Started

-To get set up, you'll need to follow [these bot account setup instructions](https://discordpy.readthedocs.io/en/stable/discord.html), and then copy the token for your bot and add it into the "" varable.
+To get set up, you'll need to follow [these bot account setup instructions](https://discordpy.readthedocs.io/en/stable/discord.html), and then copy the token for your bot and add it into the "token" varable.

 ## FAQ